Virtual events are a great way to augment your existing early talent strategy, allowing you to extend your reach while lowering travel-related costs.

 - Treat your first few virtual events as an experiment!
 It may take one or two to find the best content and structure that works for your target audience.

-- Keep your events authentic—the less scripted the better.
+- Keep your events authentic— the less scripted the better.
 Students want to hear from current employees in a personalized and casual way.
-Displaying camaraderie and community with panels or office tours is a great way to recruit Gen Z authentically.
+Displaying camaraderie and community with panels or in office tours is a great way to recruit Gen Z authentically.

 Test audio and video